Introduction

 The date is changeable and can read 9, 10 (above) or 11.

 Size 36mm dia (anchor tip to anchor tip).
-Known colours - deep violet only.
+Known colours - deep violet and dull red.

 Zirkle 15 - Issued 15th - 20th September 1935